Hing Hay Park

-The Purple Dot looks like the inside of an ‘80s video game (it is actually purple) and draws a late-night drunken-disco crowd on...
+The Purple Dot looks like the inside of an ‘80s video game (yes, it's actually purple) and draws a late-night drunken-disco crowd on...

 Hing Hay Park information

-If you need a tranquil spot to rest while wandering the ID, Hing Hay Park lends a little green to the otherwise austere district.
+If you need a tranquil spot to rest while wandering the ID, Hing Hay Park (more of a square than a park) lends a little breathing space to this otherwise austere district.
 The traditional Chinese pavilion was a gift from the people of Taipei.
-On Saturdays in August you can catch a free outdoor movie here beginning at sunset, sponsored by the Seattle Chinatown-International District, which also runs the summer Night Market here.
+On Saturdays in August you can catch a free outdoor movie here beginning at sunset.
+Also, look out for Asian dance and licensed buskers.